KGerhardt/ROCkOut/ROCin/README.md

  > python path/to/script/00a_PIM_clustered_heatmap.py -i your_files_name.pim -o name_your_output_file.pdf
  ```

+Once you have made your selections, create two fasta formatted files that share the same short meaningful defline names.
+One should have the nucleotide sequence (.fnn) and the other should have the amino acid sequence (.faa).

 # Step 01: UniProt sequence search

 Since ROCker models are used with metagenomics data, we want to account for broad sequence diversity around the reference sequences.
 To do that we will perform a BLAST search of UniProt's SwissProt and TrEMBL databases.